OCR Text Scanning

 With Optical Character Recognition (OCR) software, you can scan the printed word and put it in a format you can edit.
 Some documents scan better than others.
 If your document contains formatting, such as, indents, double spacing or tables, it may cause some of the text to adjust in the document when it has been scanned.
 However, this software is great if you have articles, book pages, or typewritten pages that do not contain additional formatting.
 It will even recognize pictures that are in the document.
 But it is supersensitive, so if you have pencil marks on the documents it will scan those too.
 However, this is a great option if you need to edit a document and do not want to re-type it.

+Stop by Rm 19 in CMET at the Knight Library.
 Using our OCR software, you can also convert PDF files into Microsoft Office documents you can edit.
-It also let you output a well formatted, searchable PDF file.
+It also lets you output a well formatted, searchable PDF file.

 A few basic tips to improve the quality of your scans.

 - Scan at the right resolution

 Most new users scan at too high a resolution.
 Too high a resolution will create huge files and increase processing time on your rip or your digital printer.
 Use the correct resolution for the intended output of digital files.

 Know the size you want the halftone to be in the finished piece.
 If you plan to reduce the image 50 percent, it will double the resolution.
 Reducing it 33 percent triples it.

 - Use a retouching program